almenscorner/IntuneCD/README.md

 - Bugfix for Windows Autopilot profiles not being able to update assignment in a tenant to tenant scenario
 - Bugfix for assignment updates where updating assignments when creating new configurations were not possible if the group does not exist

-## What's new in 1.0.9
-- Bugfix where the script exited with "local variable referenced before assignment" if a management intent does not exist
-- Added a new parameter to let you exclude assignments from backups.
-To exclude assignments from backup, you can now use `-e assignments` when running IntuneCD-startbackup.

 ## Install this package
 ```python
 pip install IntuneCD